-Telecom Notice of Consultation CRTC 2025-15
+Telecom Notice of Consultation CRTC 2025-115

-On 29 March 2023, the CNA announced that NPA 367/418/581 had entered the relief planning window of 72 months according to the aggregate results from the 2024 General Numbering Resource Utilization Forecast (G-NRUF).
+On 27 March 2025, the CNA announced that NPA 782/902 had entered the relief planning window of 72 months according to the aggregate results from the 2025 General Numbering Resource Utilization Forecast (G-NRUF).
 The CNA advised the Canadian Radio-television and Telecommunications Commission (CRTC) and industry of this situation.
-At the Canadian Steering Committee on Numbering (CSCN) conference call held to review the draft aggregate 2023 G-NRUF results the CNA advised the CSCN that NPA 367/418/581 had entered the relief planning window of 72 months.

-On 30 October 2023, the CSCN submitted CNRE137B which included a recommendation to set aside NPA 273 for future relief of NPA 367/418/581.

-For the purposes of this document the new NPA will be 273.

-On 20 January 2025, the CRTC issued Telecom Notice of Consultation CRTC 2025-15 Establishment of a CISC ad hoc committee for relief planning for area codes 367, 418 and 581 in Quebec, by which it established the CISC ad hoc Relief Planning Committee (RPC) for NPA 367, 418 and 581 (the 367/418/581 RPC) under CISC and directed the CNA to chair this committee.
+On 23 June 2025, the CRTC issued Telecom Notice of Consultation CRTC 2025-155 Establishment of a CISC ad hoc committee for relief planning for area codes 782 and 902 in Nova Scotia and Prince Edward Island, by which it established the CISC ad hoc Relief Planning Committee (RPC) for NPA 782 and 902 (the 782/902 RPC) under CISC and directed the CNA to chair this committee.

 Planning Document (PD)

 This RIP has been developed in accordance with the recommendations contained in the Planning Document (PD).
 In an effort to expedite the process, the RIP & PD are being jointly submitted to the CRTC for approval.